 This award recognizes the very best work in shaping the field.
 It is

 given for a lifetime of innovation and leadership and is honored with

 5,000 Euro.
 The criteria for selecting the award winner are:

 The EUSSET-IISI Lifetime Award is the most prestigious award in this

 emerging field.
-It will be granted each second year.
-The winners will
+It will be granted each year at ECSCW conference series.

-become honorary member of EUSSET – The European Society for Socially
+The winners will become honorary member of EUSSET – The European Society

 *Award Committee: *The Award Committee consists of five members and is